j-adamski/OSC-Project-2/README.md

 # T3: Todo List Time Tracker

-<b>Mission Statement: </b> To assist those who struggle with time management through a simple, easy to use to do list time tracker
+<b>Mission Statement: </b> To assist those who struggle with time management through a simple, easy to use, to do list time tracker.

 <b>Placeholder for pic: </b>
 TODO